Skip to content

 Refined over 5 years, the Mk 2 of this popular, and extremely well-constructed robot from 4tronix is well worth your consideration.
 Priced at £72 (inc VAT), it has a PCB chassis and comes with an awful lot of sensors packed onto its main board.
 You can read Mike’s review of the Pi2Go Mk 2 over on his blog and visit the 4tronix website here to buy one or find out more.
 We recommend the 4WD pack to add on to the base kit as it gives your robot two extra motors and wheels.

-STS Pi from Pimoroni – small and perfectly formed
+Trilobot from Pimoroni – small and perfectly formed

 An Open Source robot – from Ipswich Makerspace